How to install and configure SnapRAID on Ubuntu Server

 Next type vim SnapRAIDSync.sh (or your preferred script name) and press Enter.
 This will open the file for editing.

-Then press the [Insert] key once, insert a few blank lines and then right click and the whole script will be pasted into the screen.
+Then in your Putty Session press the [Insert] key once, insert a few blank lines by pressing the [Enter] key and then right click and the whole script will be pasted into the screen.
+Double-check you've pasted the whole script and not missed the first or last few lines.

 Edit the script as required and then press the [Esc] key once and type :wq to save and quit out of the script.
 If you make a mistake then issue :q! instead of :wq to abort your changes.